suprithvasista/ConsolidationUtility/Readme.md

     2 Please provide the path eg: D: /folder/excel path.
     3 Default HeaderColumnvaluesIndex will be considered as ?0? if not provided.
     4 Please provide the Column name of index worksheet which contains all the worksheets name else default value for column will be considered as WorkSheetNames.
     5 Recommended: Please provide column name in IndexSheet which stores Column header for consolidation.
-Else please note the column headers will be picked from one of the sheets randomly.
+Else, please note the column headers will be picked from one of the sheets randomly.
     6 Default HeaderForConsolworksheet will be considered as '0' if not provided.
-    7 TransPoseConsolidationRow to be provided if any transpose consolidation needs to be done exmaple 2,0,1 (2 represents number of rows to limit , 0 represents first column ,1 represents 1st column for transpose).
+    7 TransPoseConsolidationRow to be provided if any transpose consolidation needs to be done example 2,0,1 (2 represents number of rows to limit , 0 represents first column ,1 represents 1st column for transpose).
     8 Default ExcelOutPath will be considered as ConSolidated.xlsx.

 There are two types of folders MacOsCosolidationUtility and WindowsConsolidationUtility.
     1 MacOsCosolidationUtility:
-        Allows mac users to consolidate xl's by just executing the mac *Consolidation exec* file.
+        Allows Mac users to consolidate xl's by just executing the mac *Consolidation exec* file.
     2 WindowsConsolidationUtility:
-        Allows windows users to execute the *ConsolidationUtility.exe* file.
+        Allows Windows users to execute the *ConsolidationUtility.exe* file.